js2me/mobx-view-model/docs/react/api/with-view-model.md

 Default: `false`

 ::: info Better to use custom prop
-This parameter uses React.forwardRef, so this thing is not a good thing instead using like `targetInputRef`
+This parameter uses React.forwardRef, so this thing is not a good solution for performance.
+Instead of thia parameter you can use custom prop like `targetInputRef`
 :::

 Examples: